Amourspirit/python_ooo_dev_tools/docs/help/common/menus/working_with_menu_app.rst

             .. group-tab:: None

-:py:class:`~ooodev.gui.menu.MenuItemSub` menu items also contain a ``sub_menu`` property that get access to is sub menu as another instance of the :py:class:`~ooodev.gui.menu.Menu` class.
+:py:class:`~ooodev.gui.menu.item.MenuItemSub` menu items also contain a ``sub_menu`` property that get access to is sub menu as another instance of the :py:class:`~ooodev.gui.menu.Menu` class.

 MenuItem
 --------